Updated Mar 03, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics turns open‑text survey comments into trackable priorities for feedback and biomedical sciences.
-It quantifies sentiment and topic share over time, benchmarks against the wider subject area, and surfaces cohort differences so you can target action where it moves sentiment most.
+It quantifies sentiment and topic share over time (definitions in the student feedback analysis glossary), benchmarks against the wider subject area, and surfaces cohort differences so you can target action where it will move sentiment most.
 You can drill from provider to programme, export concise summaries for module teams and boards, and evidence change with like‑for‑like comparisons across disciplines and demographics.
+To benchmark feedback themes in your own programmes, Explore Student Voice Analytics.

 Request a walkthrough